 2020: Miranda was sent to Schalke on a two-year loan deal, but made just 11 Bundesliga appearances during his first season in Germany, leading to Barca cutting his stay short after 12 months.
 He was then sent to Real Betis on loan for 2020-21.

 2021: The defender did enough in Seville to persuade Betis to make the deal permanent in the summer of 2021.

-2022: Miranda has been in and out of the Betis team this season, as he struggles to hold down a place in Manuel Pellegrini's line-up.
+2022: Miranda was in and out of the Betis team in 2021-22 as he struggled to hold down a place in Manuel Pellegrini's line-up.

 #46 Brenner | Sao Paulo

 2019: The striker with the €50m release clause was featuring in the NXGN series for the second year in a row, having only enhanced his reputation as one of Brazil's most promising young players.

 2020: The 2020 season proved to be a breakout campaign for Brenner, as he scored 22 goals in all competitions for Sao Paulo.

 2021: In a shock move, MLS newcomers FC Cincinnati signed Brenner for $13m amid interest from top European clubs.
 He enjoyed a decent first year in MLS, scoring eight goals.